 - Neither the bride nor groom were married to any other person at the time of marriage.

 Q. Would I need to have a legal ceremony back home BEFORE or AFTER my destination wedding?

 A. Either!
 It’s completely up to you.

 Q. If I choose to have a legal marriage overseas, will I still need to have a second legal ceremony back home in Australia?

 A. No. The marriage certificate you obtain at your destination wedding will be sufficient in establishing the validity of your marriage.
 Though please keep in mind that some Australian legal institutions may not accept a foreign certificate in order to change your name.
-Instead, a legal change of name through the Registry of Births, Deaths & Marriages will be required – which although isn’t a difficult process, would not be necessary if your marriage was registered within Australia!
+Instead, a legal change of name through the Registry of Births, Deaths & Marriages could be required – which although isn’t a difficult process, would not be necessary if your marriage was registered within Australia!